citp/privacy-policy-historical/e/ep/epu/epubbooks.com.md

-> *The following text is extracted and transformed from the epubbooks.com privacy policy that was archived on 2012-10-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121014090327id_/http%3A//www.epubbooks.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the epubbooks.com privacy policy that was archived on 2013-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130612083607id_/http%3A//www.epubbooks.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | epubBooks: eBook Search, EPUB Bestsellers, Free and New
+# Privacy Policy | epubBooks UK: Free EPUB eBook Classics

 This privacy policy sets out how epubBooks uses and protects any information that you give epubBooks when you use this website.